2 lemons, halved

 Fresh Tomato Coulis, for serving

 Squeeze the lemons into a bowl of water.
 Working with 1 artichoke at a time, snap off the dark green outer leaves.
-Using a sharp paring knife, slice off all but 2.5 cm of the remaining leaves.
+Using a sharp paring knife (why not find out more about such knives so that you can choose the right knife), slice off all but 2.5 cm of the remaining leaves.
 Peel and trim the stems.
 Halve the artichokes, scrape out the hairy choke and drop them into the lemon water.

 In a large, non-reactive skillet, heat the olive oil.
 Add the garlic, carrots, onion, thyme, bay leaves, black peppercorns and coriander seeds and cook over moderately high heat until the onion begins to soften, about 2 minutes.